IELTS

 IELTS band score requirements at selective US universities typically look like:

 These are minimums for consideration, not for admission.
-A 7.0 gets you past the filter; a 7.5–8.0 is more competitive at top schools.
-And many selective schools pay attention to the lowest section score, not just the overall — a 7.5 overall with a 6.0 in Speaking can be flagged.
+A 7.0 gets you past the filter; a 7.5-8.0 is more competitive at top schools.
+Many selective schools also pay attention to the lowest section score, not just the overall.
+A 7.5 overall with a 6.0 in Speaking can be flagged.

-IELTS is administered in Korea by both British Council (at locations in Seoul and Busan) and IDP Korea (also in major cities).
+IELTS is administered by both British Council and IDP at locations in major cities worldwide.
 Exams are offered several times per month.
-Registration is online through the organization's Korean website, and cost is roughly ₩290,000 per sitting.
+Registration is online through the organization's local website, and cost varies by country.

 Plan at least 2 weeks ahead of your preferred test date.
 Results are released online 13 days after the test (or 3-5 days for the computer-delivered IELTS version), which means you can do a second sitting if needed before application deadlines.